raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 in the order which they are added.

-Each function will all be called with the signature `(subsystemContainer, histogramContainer, processingOptions, *args, **kwargs)`, where the `subsystemContainer` corresponds to the current subsystem, the `histogramContainer` corresponds to the current histogram being processed, and the `processingOptions` correspond to the processing options you set in the [general options](#general-histogram-processing-options), or in the special case of reprocessing, a set of customized options.
-Note that including the `*args` and `**kwargs` in the function signature is important for forward compatibility.
+Each function will all be called with the signature `(subsystemContainer, histogramContainer, processingOptions, **kwargs)`, where the `subsystemContainer` corresponds to the current subsystem, the `histogramContainer` corresponds to the current histogram being processed, and the `processingOptions` correspond to the processing options you set in the [general options](#general-histogram-processing-options), or in the special case of reprocessing, a set of customized options.
+Note that including `**kwargs` in the function signature is important for forward compatibility.

 For an example of how to determine the functions to apply to particular histograms, see `overwatch.processing.detectors.EMC.findFunctionsForEMCHistogram`.
 For an example of a processing function,